rorosaurus/FurretTotem/animations/animations.md

 # Finalized animations

+The original pixel art animation was done by the extremely talented [Alex Illustration](https://www.artstation.com/alexillustration)!
+My wife and I modified the basic animation in Photoshop to make all the other animations!

 Some of these have transparent backgrounds, which only show up as white here.
 Usually this transparency is filled with moving rainbow gradients on the real totem.

 ![3rd-eye-blink](finalized/3rd-eye-blink.gif)